Benohene/pb_majestic_cloding/README.md

 ### User Sign Up

 Users without an account can register for one through the register link in the main nav menu.
-This will present them with a form to add their details and created a profile for that user on completion.
+This will present them with a form to add their details and create a profile for that user on completion.
-Users are sent a confirmation email to complete their account sign up to help avoid people from creating spam accounts on the site.
+Users are sent a confirmation email to complete their account sign-up to help prevent people from creating spam accounts on the site.
 ![features](docs/features_images/sign-up.jpg)

 ### User Sign In

-If a user isn't signed in to the site but has a profile, they can follow the sign in link where they're presented with a log in page.
+If a user isn't signed in to the site but has a profile, they can follow the sign-in link where they're presented with a login page.
 They must input their username or email address and correct password to do so.
 There's also a checkbox to let the user be remembered on their current device to avoid having to log in every time they visit the site.
 There's a link for users who have forgotten their password.
 ![features](docs/features_images/sign-in.jpg)

 ### User Sign Out

-If a user wants to end their logged in session, they can click logout under the account dropdown in the nav menu.
+If a user wants to end their logged-in session, they can click logout under the account dropdown in the nav menu.
 This will bring them to a page confirming they want to log out.
 ![features](docs/features_images/sign-out.jpg)

 ### Password Reset

 If a user is trying to log in and has forgotten their password they can visit the password reset page.
-Here a user must enter their email address they used to sign up with and an email will be sent to them with further instructions on resetting their password to regain access to their account.
+Here a user must enter the email address they used to sign up with and an email will be sent to them with further instructions on resetting their password to regain access to their account.
 ![features](docs/features_images/pass-reset.jpg)

 ## Tools & Technologies Used